KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

-Event bubbling means that if I click on a small element—like a button—the event first triggers on that button.
-Then it moves upward step by step to its parent, grandparent, and even the whole section or body.
-This way, the event spreads through the dom tree, making it easier to handle things from the parent level.
+Event bubbling means that when an event like a click occurs on a child element, it first triggers on that element, then moves upward to its parent,  grandparent, and even the whole section or body.
+This allows us to handle events from a parent level, using less code.